pulkit2910-bit/Simon-Game/README.md

 ⚫ This game is made by pure javascript and jQuery.

-⚫ It is a responsive website, user can access the game through mobile as well.
+⚫ It is a responsive website, but it has issues in mobile.

 ⚫ It contains some sound and animations as well.